Donna Hutchinson

 Donna Jean King Hutchinson (born August 23, 1949) is a Republican former member of the Arkansas House of Representatives from District 98, which includes part of fast-growing Benton County in Northwest Arkansas.
 A resident of Bella Vista, she was initially elected to the House in 2006 and assumed her position in January 2007.

 Family background

-A member of the Blackfeet Nation, Hutchinson was born into a military family in New Bern in Craven County in eastern North Carolina.
+A member of the Blackfeet Nation, Hutchinson was born into a ranching family in Montana.
 As a child, she lived in twenty-nine different locations.
 She holds a master's degree in education from the University of Arkansas in Fayetteville.
 Employed as a professional mediator by DJ Consulting, she is a non-denominational Christian.